15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📍 Empties into Kalapaki Bay, Lihue

-This statistic should alarm you: Every single sample collected from Nawiliwili Stream has failed standards – not just in 2024, but every year since 2016.
-Yet warning signage has been historically inadequate.
+Every single sample collected from Nawiliwili Stream has failed standards.
+Not just in 2024.
+Every year since 2016.

-✅ Go here instead: Lydgate Beach Park – Rock-enclosed ponds are flushed by ocean waves but protected from stream runoff.
+✅ Go here instead: Lydgate Beach Park.
+Rock-enclosed ponds that are flushed by ocean waves but protected from stream runoff.
+One of the safest family swim spots on Kauai.

 11. Hanalei River at Weke Road – 100% FAILURE RATE